Tom Drougas

 Thomas Christopher Drougas Jr. (born December 25, 1949) is an American former professional football player who was an offensive tackle in the National Football League (NFL) in the 1970s.
 He played college football for the Oregon Ducks.

 He played high school football at Sunset High School in Beaverton, Oregon and played offensive lineman for the University of Oregon, becoming a first-team All-American selection in 1971, as the leading blocker for the Ducks’ high-powered offense that featured the likes of quarterback Dan Fouts, receiver Bob Newland, and running back Bobby Moore (Ahmad Rashad).
-He was selected by the Baltimore Colts with their first pick in the 1972 NFL draft.
+He was selected by the Baltimore Colts with the 22nd overall pick in the first round of the 1972 NFL draft.
 He later played for the Denver Broncos, the Kansas City Chiefs, and the Miami Dolphins before retiring in 1976.